Spark Your Next Drawing Ideas with 10 Ways to Put Pencil to Paper

 You could create a tonal drawing on dark paper with white pastel or chalk, in which case you would be looking at the lights rather than the shadows to sculpt form, but I prefer subtractive drawing.

-For this approach the whole sheet is covered in charcoal or graphite and an eraser is then used to ‘lift out’ the lights.
+For this drawing idea the whole sheet is covered in charcoal or graphite and an eraser is then used to ‘lift out’ the lights.
 Once the subtractive part is done, you can then add more charcoal or graphite to create deeper darks where needed.

 This approach gives a softer, more expressive and atmospheric feel to the drawing than using the starker white on dark background and is good for looking at the way light defines volume and mass.
 It is a quick, immediate way of drawing and is a very good drawing exercise for painters.
 The key to this approach is bold confident drawing.